 Determining The Status Of The HDB Flat After Divorce

-When dividing an HDB flat in Divorce, the Court follows a structured process in Singapore to determine ownership.
+When dividing an HDB flat after a Divorce, the Court follows a structured process in Singapore to determine ownership.
 Here’s how each step typically unfolds:

 1. Assessing Whether The HDB Flat Qualifies As A Matrimonial Asset